bossanova808/KodiLogMonitor/README.md

 Kodi Log Monitor is a Python-based tool designed to monitor **Kodi.log activity in real time**.
 It provides live log tracking with filtering capabilities for warnings, errors, and custom keyword searches through a built-in search bar.

-A compiled Windows binary is available, and the Python source code can be used to build the application on other operating systems.

 <img width="3245" height="2123" alt="screenshot" src="https://github.com/user-attachments/assets/895b08f7-4acc-4799-b203-024c41334cba" />

 ---